To speed up the photo retouching process and be consistent at all times, our collection…

 Vonique 64 reminds instantly of Vogue, and perhaps appropriately so.
-The inspiration for Vonique 64 was yielded from New York.
+New York yields the inspiration for Vonique 64.
 And, we all know already is a high fashion place full of trends and inspiration.
 The font also has a lot of complex character.
 You’ll need to be careful for the situations that you want to use it in.
 Certainly, those in fashion will greatly benefit from Vonique 64’s features, design, and alignment that’s hard to match.

 Going To Do Great Things